Skip to main content

 Higher protein diets increase calcium absorption and muscle mass, among other things, which can benefit your bones.
 But you need sufficient calcium in your diet to get the best of these benefits.

 Wondering which foods to choose?
-Consider the 10 examples bellow.
+Consider the 10 examples below.

 Read less...